xmaruwo/xmaruwo/README.md

 This account is a personal account created for study use only.
 <br>
-Not used for business or other purposes.
+Not used in business operations.

 ---